jacobgottesman/UltimateAnalytics/README.md

      - If t doesn't redirect you to the page immediately then, click the link or enter the ip address in a browser

 Note: step 2 may take about 1 hour to run.
+Step 5 may take 10-20 minutes depending on your computer.
 The other steps can all be run in about 5 minutes or less.